JSTOR-Labs/plant-humanities/cassava.md

 <param ve-storiiies id="861e9">

 ## Fermented beverages
 Accounts of native peoples in South America and Latin America producing fermented beverages also permeate the records kept by European travellers, missionaries and conquerors.
-In the 16th century, a detailed account of the preparation of a fermented alcoholic drink was made by a Frenchman [Jean de Léry](https://books.google.nl/books?id=rK1hAAAAcAAJ&dq=Histoire%20d'un%20voyage%20fait%20en%20la%20terre%20de%20Br%C3%A9sil&hl=nl&pg=PA132#v=thumbnail&q=aypi&f=false) who visited Brazil.
-In the early 17th century a Spaniard, Antonio de León Pinelo, kept a very similar account of the process in Peru, and a British duo by the names of Bedford Pim and Berthold Seemann encountered the same process of cassava fermentation in the 19th century in Nicaragua.
+In the 16th century, a detailed account of the preparation of a fermented alcoholic drink was made by a Frenchman [Jean de Léry](https://books.google.nl/books?id=rK1hAAAAcAAJ&dq=Histoire%20d'un%20voyage%20fait%20en%20la%20terre%20de%20Br%C3%A9sil&hl=nl&pg=PA132#v=thumbnail&q=aypi&f=false) who visited Brazil.[^9] In the early 17th century a Spaniard, Antonio de León Pinelo, kept a very similar account of the process in Peru, and a British duo by the names of Bedford Pim and Berthold Seemann encountered the same process of cassava fermentation in the 19th century in Nicaragua.
 Depending on the location, the beverage can be called _chicha_, _massato_ (a non-alcoholic variant mixed with honey), _acca_, _kufa_ or _mushla_.
 <param ve-image
 title="Antonio de León Pinelo (1636)" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Pinelo.jpg"
        fit="cover"